-Here we present some precious examples of Serbian traditional architecture you can see in Belgrade.
+Here we present to you some precious examples of Serbian traditional architecture that you can see in Belgrade.

 St. Mark's Church

 A monumental five-domed church, placed in Belgrade's central park - Tašmajdan, was being built from 1931 to 1939, in Serbo-Byzantine style of architecture, after monastery Gračanica in southern Serbia's Kosovo and Metohija region (built by Serbian king Milutin in 1321). (read more)

 One of the oldest houses in Belgrade is Manak's house.
 It is located in Savamala historical district.It was built in 1830 in the spirit of Serbian traditional rural architecture.
 Now it forms part of the Museum of Ethnography. (read more)

 This palace, located in one of Belgrade's central squares - Terazije, was built in 1938 in a modernized Serbo-Byzantine fashion. (read more)

 The house of "Sokol - Beograd Matica", Belgrade's main "Sokol" society (organization for physical education in the spirit of panslavism), is nowadays known as "Stari DIF", or "City Center for Physical Culture".

 Year of construction: 1936

 Many of the municipal sports organizations are located here, as well as fitness centers, sports medicine ambulance, indoor courts for football, basketball, handball and volleyball, and an indoor swimming pool.
 Outside, there are tennis and mini-football courts and the ice-rink during winter.
 The building has 7 entrances - the main one on the front side, and two at each of other 3 sides.
 The general idea was that the whole structure resembles to one of Sokol athletic excercises.

 Old Telephone Co.